miletic22/passport_validator/README.md

-# Python Validator v1.0
+# Python Passport Validator v1.0

-Python Validator is a program that takes an image of a scanned passport and returns the passport holder's information and photo.
+Python Passport Validator is a program that takes an image of a scanned passport and returns the passport holder's information and photo.

 ## Usage